uci-inf-133/a2-tweets-floresgk/readme.txt

         - Clarifying how to make the connection with activity type and distances to calculate the longest/shortest distances
         - I messed up the average for weekends and weekdays so I asked how to fix the calculations for it
+        - Asked about how dynamic changing charts work